tofetpuzo/LEMP/README.md

 # LEMP
 LEMP Implementation
-This is my second projec, it entails the implementation and deployment o
+This is my second project , it entails the implementation of LEMP.
+LEMP is usually used arroun the world to deploy web applications